susumoa/travel-app/README.md

 ## Overview

-This is the last project for Udacity's Front End Developer Nanodegree Program, a Travel App.
+This is the last project for Udacity's Front End Developer Nanodegree Program, a Travel App, that gives you a weather forecast for your journey.

 ## To get started